Ecknerol/DockerSwarm/ReadMe.md

-# Deploy a set of VMS and configure them into a multi OS Docker Swarm via Puppet
+# Deploy a set of VMS and configure them into a hybrid OS Docker Swarm via Puppet

 ## Summary